whoisYeshua/webpack-simple-boilerplate/README.md

 # Simple Webpack 5 Boilerplate and more

-I made a simple template for myself, but maybe it will be helpful to someone.
+I made a simple template for myself, but maybe it could be helpful for others.

 ## ✨ This template Features: